kalenjordan/flow-extensions/readme.md

    - Example of a Flow action with a custom configuration interface
    - Demonstrates how to create more complex Flow actions with customizable settings

+## To Do

+1. Tie the webhook trigger into background jobs
+2. Get the custom configuration UI action working

 ## Getting Started

 1. Fork this repository